lavinei/pybats/README.md

 ### [DBCM Example with Latent Factors](https://github.com/lavinei/pybats_nbdev/blob/master/examples/DBCM%20Latent%20Factor%20Example.ipynb)

 This example demonstrates how to use a `dbcm` for modeling retail sales.
 A latent factor is derived from aggregate sales, and used to enhance forecasts for an individual item.

+## Contact Me

+PyBATS was developed by [Isaac Lavine](https://www.linkedin.com/in/isaac-lavine-70495929/) while working as a PhD student at Duke Statistics.

+Please feel free to contact me with any questions or comments.
+You can report any issues through the [GitHub page](https://github.com/lavinei/pybats), or reach me directly via email at lavine.isaac@gmail.com.